QuantEcon/lecture-source-py/source/rst/arma.rst

     \gamma(k) = \frac{1}{2 \pi} \int_{-\pi}^{\pi} f(\omega) e^{i \omega k} d\omega

-This is convenient in situations where the spectral density is easier to calculate and manipulate than the autocovariance function
+This is convenient in situations where the spectral density is easier to calculate and manipulate than the autocovariance function.

-(For example, the expression :eq:`arma_sd` for the ARMA spectral density is much easier to work with than the expression for the ARMA autocovariance)
+(For example, the expression :eq:`arma_sd` for the ARMA spectral density is much easier to work with than the expression for the ARMA autocovariance).

 Mathematical Theory